Try Percona Backup for MongoDB

 Let's take a look at the features of PBM.

-The Community version only has the option for logical backup, and since we want to avoid running long backups in a production environment as much as possible, I felt it might be a bit difficult to adopt this in the current product.
+The Community version only has the option of logical backup, and since we want to avoid running backups for long periods of time in a production environment, I felt it might be a bit difficult to adopt this in the current product.

-However, I think it could be a useful tool depending on the requirements for backup operations.
+However, I think it could be a very useful tool depending on the requirements for backup operations.